ritobanrc/grade11/ush/ch7_notes/README.md

 * Madison is short (5' 4") and not particularly charismatic (not a good public speaker)

+### The Election of 1808
+* Nominated with Jefferson's help
+* Defeat Pinckney
+* Federalists gain seats in congress, unhappiness over embargo

 ### Commerical Warfare
 * Nonintercourse Act (1809)
     - Eliminates Embargo Act for everyone except Britain and France